Help and Advice for Single Parents

 In Britain today, 23% of children and young people live in a one parent family so you aren't alone.
 There are a number of organisations around that can offer advice and support to lone parents.
 In addition to this the government has launched a number of initiatives to help lone parents.

 Becoming a single parent may mean that you need help with childcare.
 Tameside Children's Information Service provides objective, impartial information about all aspects of childcare.
 Their extensive range of information covers playgroups, day nurseries and childminders.
-There is also an on-line childminder form if you wish to enquire about childcare provision and availability within Tameside.
 The Children's Information Service can give you advice and help you make an informed choice about the childcare that will suit you and your child.

 If you need help with childcare costs because you are going out to work you may be entitled to claim Tax Credits.
 This is claimed through HM Revenue and Customs, for further information visit www.hmrc.gov.uk